Coresignal logo

 Intent data

-The internet is loaded with publicly available data for CRM data enrichment.
+The internet is loaded with publicly available data for CRM data enhancement.
 Web scraping and other procedures used to extract such data must be conducted ethically.

 Coresignal is the top data source for legally and socially responsible CRM data enrichment.
-Our company scraping API is a data enrichment tool that allows you to quickly boost your CRM data with on-demand information about existing and potential customers.
+Our company API is a data enrichment tool that allows you to quickly boost your CRM data with fresh information about existing and potential customers.

 The sources used by Coresignal to aggregate raw data range from the largest professional social media networks to company review sites.
-This allows providing our customers with the most varied and relevant data types for CRM enrichment.
+This allows us to provide our customers with the most varied and relevant data types for CRM enrichment.

 how to enrich CRM data